miakd/miakd.github.io/reading.md

 subtitle: reading
 ---

 Much more reading is coming your way soon.
 Here is a short list of what I'm chewing on.
-For my favorite authors, instead of choosing titles, I'll just say "***everything!***".
+For my favorite authors, instead of choosing titles, I'll just say read ***everything!***

 ### Non-fiction ###